In an affidavit, regardless of what you are asking the court for, you will answer three basic questions:

 This is the long part of the affidavit that provides detailed information about why you should get what you are asking for.
 For example:

-- If you are applying for custody, you need to describe who had the main responsibility for caring for the children before you separated and what your plan is for caring for them now.
+- If you are applying for primary responsibility for the children, you need to describe who had the main responsibility for their care before you separated and what your plan is for caring for them now.

-- If you want access restricted or supervised, you need to describe why.
+- If you want your partner’s time or role with the children to be restricted or supervised, you need to describe why.

 - If you are seeking child support, you need to tell the court whatever you know about your ex-partner’s job and income.